 They generate Qi for you - read about what that does at Lung Qi.

 Working with your Kidney energy, to which Qi is descended when you breathe, you can stay calm and alert.
-They moisturise your skin and hair, and they regulate what are called the Water passages.
+They moisturise your skin and hair, and they regulate what are called your Water passages.

 These functions are Yin functions: calming, moisturising, cooling.
 Your skin is flexible and toned, your voice stable, your mouth and throat are moist, and your energy steady.